laravel/docs/filesystem.md

 <a name="custom-filesystems"></a>
 ## Custom Filesystems

-Laravel's Flysystem integration provides drivers for local filesystems, Amazon S3, and Rackspace Cloud Storage.
-Flysystem is not limited to these and has adapters for many additional storage systems.
-If you want to use one of these additional adapters in your Laravel application, you'll want to create a custom driver.
+Laravel's Flysystem integration provides drivers for several "drivers" out of the box; however, Flysystem is not limited to these and has adapters for many other storage systems.
+You can create a custom driver if you want to use one of these additional adapters in your Laravel application.
+Don't worry, it's not too hard!

-In order to set up your custom filesystem you'll need to create a Service Provider (for example, `DropboxFilesystemServiceProvider`).
-In its `boot` method, you'll want to inject an instance of the `Illuminate\Contracts\Filesystem\Factory` contract, and then call the `extend` method of the injected instance.
+In order to set up the custom filesystem you will need to create a service provider such as `DropboxFilesystemServiceProvider`.
+In the provider's `boot` method, you can inject an instance of the `Illuminate\Contracts\Filesystem\Factory` contract and call the `extend` method of the injected instance.
+Alternatively, You may use the `Disk` facade's `extend` method.

-The first argument of the `extend` method is the name of the driver you will use, while the second argument is a closure that gets passed both the `$app` and `$config` variables.
+The first argument of the `extend` method is the name of the driver and the second is a Closure that receives the `$app` and `$config` variables.
+The resolver Closure must return an instance of `League\Flysystem\Filesystem`.

-From this closure you must return an instance of `League\Flysystem\Filesystem`.
-Use the details provided with each filesystem to set this up.

-> **Note:** The $config variable will already contain the proper values defined in `config/filesystems.php` for the provided disk.
+> **Note:** The $config variable will already contain the values defined in `config/filesystems.php` for the specified disk.

-Visit [Flysystem](https://github.com/thephpleague/flysystem#adapters) to view a list of available filesystems.

 #### Dropbox Example

 	<?php namespace App\Providers;

+	use Disk;
+	use League\Flysystem\Filesystem;
-	use Illuminate\Contracts\Filesystem\Factory as FilesystemFactory;
+	use Dropbox\Client as DropboxClient;
 	use League\Flysystem\Dropbox\DropboxAdapter;
-	use League\Flysystem\Filesystem;
-	use Dropbox\Client;

 	class DropboxFilesystemServiceProvider {

-		public function boot(FilesystemFactory $filesystem)
+		public function boot()
 		{
-			$filesystem->extend('dropbox', function($app, $config)
+			Disk::extend('dropbox', function($app, $config)
 			{
-				$client = new Client($config['accessToken'], $config['clientIdentifier']);
+				$client = new DropboxClient($config['accessToken'], $config['clientIdentifier']);
-				$adapter = new DropboxAdapter($client);

-				return new Filesystem($adapter);
+				return new Filesystem(new DropboxAdapter($client));
 			});
 		}